WildlifeNL/MobileApp/README.md

 test/          # Tests
 ```

-If anything is found that doesn't fit in these bounds, just create the code and it it processed during Review.

 For State management Riverpod is used, we use the Riverpod annotations to automatically generate our Riverpod providers for us.

-For localization we use l10n, for this you need an Android Studio (possibly also available for VSCode) plugin called Flutter Intl.

-Also recommended are the following plugins for Android Studio: Flutter snippets and Flutter Riverpod snippets, for these plugins there probably exist an equivalent VSCode version.

 ## How to run this project locally